yampelo/beagle/README.md

 #### Expanding Neighbours

 A **double click** on a node will pull in any neighbouring nodes.
-A neighbouring node is any node connected to the clicked on node by an edge.
+A neighbouring node is any node connected to the clicked-on node by an edge.
 If there are no neighbors to be pulled in, no change will be seen in the graph.

 -   This is regardless of direction.
 That means that a parent process or a child process could be pulled in when double clicking on a node.
 -   Beagle will only pull in **25** nodes at a time.